 Cut grapes in half.
 Peel and cut the apples.
 Rinse the violets.

 Whip up some balsamic vinaigrette dressing.
-Half salad oil, half balsamic vinegar, minced garlic, herbs, salt and pepper to taste.
+Half olive oil, half balsamic vinegar, minced garlic, herbs, salt and pepper to taste.

 Toss the greens and fruit in the dressing.